duanemalcolm/morphic/doc/tutorial_2d.rst

 Fit Part 2: With Constraints
 ----------------------------

-In this section we are going to contrain appropriate node values and derivatives to get straight boundaries and a more symmetric mesh.
+In this section we are going to constrain appropriate node values and derivatives to get straight boundaries and a more symmetric mesh.
 We define constrains on nodes values using the following command: